Nominal power (photovoltaic): Conversion from DC to AC

-Cost per watt

-Although watt-peak is a convenient measure, and is the standardized number in the photovoltaic industry on which prices, sales and growth numbers are based, it is arguably not the most important number for actual performance.
-Since a solar panel's job is to generate electric power at minimal cost, the amount of power that it generates under real-life conditions in relation to its cost should be the most important number to evaluate.
-This cost per watt measure is widely used in the industry.

-It can happen that a panel from brand A and a panel of brand B give exactly the same watt-peak in laboratory test, but their power output is different in a real installation.
-This difference can be caused by different degradation rates at higher temperatures.
-At the same time, though brand A can be less productive than brand B it may as well cost less, thus it has a potential of becoming financially advantageous.
-An alternative scenario can also be true: a more expensive panel may produce so much more power that it will outperform a cheaper panel financially.
-An accurate analysis of long-term performance versus cost, both initial and ongoing, is required to determine which panel may lead the owner to better financial results.

 Power output in real conditions

 The output of photovoltaic systems varies with the intensity of sunshine and other conditions.
 The more sun, the more power the PV module will generate.
 Losses, compared to performance in optimal conditions, will occur due to non-ideal alignment of the module in tilt and/or azimuth, higher temperature, module power mismatch (since panels in a system are connected in series the lowest performing module defines performance of the string it belongs to), aging factor, soiling and DC to AC conversion.
 The power a module generates in real conditions can exceed the nominal power when the intensity of sunlight exceeds 1000 W/m2 (which corresponds roughly to midday in summer in, for example, Germany), or when sun irradiation close to 1000 W/m2 happens at lower temperatures.